 What’s the difference between a refugee claim and an H&C claim?

 There are many differences between a and a refugee claim.
 The rights you have as a refugee claimant are different from the rights you have if you make an H&C application.
-It’s very important to get legal advice before you decide what to do.
-See Step 1.
+It's very important to get legal advice before you decide what to do and to help you with either process.

-You make a humanitarian and compassionate (H&C) application to Immigration, Refugees, and Citizenship Canada (IRCC).
-You’re asking IRCC to:
+When you make a humanitarian and compassionate (H&C) application to Immigration, Refugees, and Citizenship Canada (IRCC), you're asking IRCC to:

 - let you apply for permanent residence in Canada for humanitarian and compassionate reasons, and